RubyAquaMarine/web3-bot/README.md

 - swap A,B,C,D : work on fantom (using Type C on ruby)
 - swap eth -> usdt,usdp,usdc : working
 - swap usdc,usdp -> eth : working
+- call data once, store data, reuse data in ongoing swaps
+- Simplify: automate the contract Token Decimals (math fuckery) USDC (6) and Most (18)

 # Todo
-- call data once, store data, reusre data in ongoing swaps
--
+- start working on aribtrage

 # Agenda
 - Size: pool reserves vs the effect of the position size => slippage => price movement.
 Take swaps large enough to make the price move at internals.
 Such as every 1 to 5 minutes.
 - Execution: M1, 14 swaps(buying x asset) , then 5 swaps(selling x asset), create HH.HL price structure.

-# Done
-- Simplify: automate the contract Token Decimals (math fuckery) USDC (6) and Most (18)

 # learning
 - deadline : if this value is incorrect, the transactions will be reverted by the EVM